 Volunteers of America Delaware Valley opened Hope Hall in 1999 both as a tribute to and the continuation of our founders’ commitment to providing reentry services to individuals impacted by incarceration.
-Hope Hall is a 175-bed residential community release program – halfway house – in Camden, NJ for adult males who are within 24 months of parole eligibility, and has been accredited by the American Correctional Association It has been contracted by the New Jersey Department of Corrections provides residents with:
+Hope Hall is a 175-bed residential community release program – halfway house – in Camden, NJ for adult males who are within 24 months of parole eligibility, and has been accredited by the American Correctional Association.
+It has been contracted by the New Jersey Department of Corrections to provide residents with:

 Maud Booth, co-founder of Volunteers of America, opened the nation’s first “Hope Halls” in the late-nineteenth century.
 They were an extension of her commitment to reforming and improving the conditions of the nation’s prison system.
 Hope Halls are residential programs designed to be recuperative settings for individuals recently released from prison.
 They have assisted thousands in their transition back to community life.